 Backstory: According to some, a morgue photograph of the sheet-shrouded corpse of John Dillinger suggests nature was rather generous to the gangster.
 Newspaper editors fearing scandal prudently refused to run the image.
 However, a popular rumor arose asserting that the gangster’s organ was in the collections of the Smithsonian.
 This myth has proved so pervasive that the Smithsonian has created a form letter to respond to curious minds: “In response to your recent query, we can assure you that anatomical specimens of John Dillinger are not, and never have been, in the collections of the Smithsonian Institution.”

-Myth #8: There is a subterranean archive center underneath the National Mall.
+Myth #8: There is an archive center underneath the National Mall

 Fact: The Smithsonian’s storage facilities are mostly located in Suitland, Maryland.